w3c/screen-wake-lock/brightness-mode-explainer.md

 The following issues remain open for discussion:
   - should UAs be free to limit maximum brightness level and/or do other things like increase contrast?
-  - Idea is to focus on mobile first (i.e. not worry about external displays).
-How to indicate that in the spec?
-Does it *need* to be indicated in the spec?
+  - Should this be mobile first/only? (i.e. not worry about external displays).
   - Should this trigger "`prefers-contrast: more`" in [CSS Media Queries](https://drafts.csswg.org/mediaqueries-5/#prefers-contrast)?
 - From [https://github.com/w3c/devicesensors-wg/issues/51](https://github.com/w3c/devicesensors-wg/issues/51)
   - Brightness levels